Last Updated on April 20, 2026 by Ioana

 💲 Luxury • 👉 Check current prices here

 CitizenM Tower of London is a 4-star hotel on Tower Hill.
-So if you stay here you’ll be very close to both the Tower of London and Tower Bridge. and you’ll have public transportation options nearby to explore the other areas of London.
+So if you stay here you’ll be very close to both the Tower of London and Tower Bridge.
+And you’ll have public transportation options nearby to explore the other areas of London.

 CitizenM’s rooms are compact and they have a modern, minimalist feel.
 They include tech-savvy features like tablet controls for lighting and temperature.
 Bathrooms come with rain showers and eco-friendly toiletries.
 Despite their smaller size, the efficient layout keeps everything feeling comfortable and functional.